-What is phone verification?
+What is Phone Verification?

-The simple procedure of phone verification entails the concerned business sending an OTP to the prospective customer’s phone number, which they will need to enter while making an invoice to verify that the given phone number is real and reachable in case of any discrepancy in a transaction.
+The simple procedure of phone verification entails the concerned business sending an OTP verification code to the prospective customer’s phone number, which they will need to enter while making an invoice to verify that the given phone number is real and reachable in case of any discrepancy in a transaction.
 They can also retrieve and use the number from their database later for promotional purposes.
 They may also use this number to send greetings for special occasions and make their presence in their customers’ minds for branding purposes.

 - Risk score